nus-cs2103-AY2122S1/ip/docs/README.md

 **Duke** is a convenient desktop app for keeping track of your daily `Todo`'s, `Event`'s and `Deadline`'s with a command-line like experience.
 Gone are the days of wrestling with clunky buttons and UI elements to get things done.
-With **Duke**, you can finally manage tasks with full command line efficiency!
+With **Duke**, you can finally manage tasks with full command-line efficiency!

 ## Features